djsutherland/cyflann/README.rst

 also has some known issues, and is probably less friendly in general than it could be.
 If you want to use it, bug reports and/or pull requests are welcome.

-cyflann is only tested with FLANN 1.8.4 and git master. cyflann supports FLANN's OpenMP wrappers, but has not been tested with its MPI or CUDA interfaces.
+cyflann is only tested with FLANNs since 1.8.4. cyflann supports FLANN's OpenMP wrappers, but has not been tested with its MPI or CUDA interfaces.